Maanshan Travel Guide

 Climate: It enjoys a subtropical humid monsoon climate having four distinct seasons.
 July is the hottest period during the whole year with an average temperature of 28.3C (82.9F).
 Meanwhile it is also the period concentrates majority of the city's rainfall of a year.

-When to Go: On consideration the climate and ceremonies, April to October is the most favorable season to visit Maanshan.
+When to Go: On consideration the climate and ceremonies, April to October is the most favorable season for Maanshan travel.

 Special Local Products: Caishi Chagan (a kind of accompaniment to tea made of soybean with other ingredients), Huangchi pickled vegetable, Turquoise article